Thunderbird

 Encryption

 It is well understood, or should be, that e-mail is not secure.
-However e-mail encryption is not easy!
-Introduction to End-to-end encryption in Thunderbird | Thunderbird Help is an explanation.
-However some people prefer to use other approaches, like Signal >> Home.
+However e-mail encryption is not easy, although it is getting easier... see Introduction to End-to-end encryption in Thunderbird | Thunderbird Help for some help on this.
+The mobile version of Thunderbird also supports encryption much better than it did.

 32/64-bit Migration